AnyChart/docs.anychart.com/Working_with_Data/Data_Tree.md

 ## Overview

-Tree Data is one of the ways to structure data.
-Tree structure is quite useful way of implementing data which assume tree like hierarchy with parent/child division.
-Such structure visualize data nodes connections thus simplifies data adjusting and improve data organization.
+Tree Data is quite useful way of implementing data which assume tree like hierarchy with parent/child division.
+Such structure visualize data nodes connections thus simplifies data adjusting, improves data organization and provides advanced opportunities of data manipulation.

 ## Usage